IAM Role authentication

 |---|---|---|---|

-Automatic — Qualytics creates a per-tenant IAM role and wires IRSA for you.
+| Managed | Qualytics.
+Your dataplane runs in a dedicated, isolated EKS cluster inside the Qualytics-managed AWS account. | Automatic.
+Qualytics creates a per-tenant IAM role and wires IRSA for you.
 You receive the ARN from your account manager. | Managed Deployments |

-| Self-Hosted | You — the dataplane runs in your own AWS account on a Kubernetes cluster you operate. | Manual — you create the base role and (on EKS) wire IRSA on the Spark ServiceAccount yourself. | Self-Hosted Deployments |
+| Self-Hosted | You.
+The dataplane runs in your own AWS account on a Kubernetes cluster you operate. | Manual.
+You create the base role and (on EKS) wire IRSA on the Spark ServiceAccount yourself. | Self-Hosted Deployments |

 Managed Deployments